The NFL’s wide receiver corps power rankings, by team

 2. Cleveland Browns

-Primary wide receivers: Odell Beckham Jr., Jarvis Landry, Antonio Callaway, Rashard Higgins
+Primary wide receivers: Odell Beckham Jr., Jarvis Landry, Rashard Higgins

 Freddie Kitchens unlocked Baker Mayfield’s talent by spreading the ball to a host of new receivers over the second half of last season and taking some of the receiving pressure from Landry’s shoulders.
 General manager John Dorsey followed that strategy to an extreme by trading for Beckham, giving Mayfield another Pro Bowl target who can turn small openings into major gains.

-Throwing Beckham and Landry at opposing secondaries will give the young duo of Callaway and Higgins — both of whom had more than 500 receiving yards last fall — some extra room to shine.
+Throwing Beckham and Landry at opposing secondaries will give Higgins and, once he returns from a four-game suspension, Antonio Callaway extra room to shine.
+Each of those players topped the 500-yard mark last fall and could have a similar role in 2019.
 With a combination of proven veteran stars and developing young playmakers, the Browns are loaded with different ways to burn opponents through the air.

 3. Los Angeles Rams